Preparing for your visit

 After consultation and prior to payment, you may ask for your medical record at the reception counter .
-Administrative fees will be charged for backdating of medical records for your previous visits thus you are encouraged to request for the medical record on the day of visit.
+Administrative fees will be charged for backdating of medical records for your previous.
+Therefore, please request for the medical record on the day of visit.

 2. Would I be able to obtain MC for my visit?